madfam-io/plinto/packages/typescript-sdk/QUICK_START.md

 ### Common Issues

-**CORS Errors**: Ensure your domain is allowlisted in Plinto dashboard
+**CORS Errors**: Ensure your domain is allowlisted in Janua dashboard

 **Token Expired**: Implement auto-refresh or handle 401 responses